Todd Abramson

 Todd Abramson is a former record label owner, booking agent and nightclub owner.

 Background

-Abramson was employed by Maxwell's in 1986.
-By 1993, Abramson was a partner in the running of the club.
+Abramson was employed by Maxwell's, in Hoboken, New Jersey, 1986.
+By 1993, he was a partner in the running of the club.
 In 2017, Abramson was running his weekly radio show on Saturdays 3-6 p.m at WFMU-FM.
-His radio persona is characterized by his deadpan humor and catchphrases such as "Pow pow pow!"

 In March 2019, he was the moderator in a panel discussion about Hoboken musicians in the 1980s.